Maham Begum: Marriage

 Babur married her in 1506 at Herat, when on the death of Sultan Husayn Mirza, he paid a condolence visit to Herat capital of Khosran.
 She was mentioned as "the one who was to Babur" what Aisha was to Muhammad.
-She played an active role in the political affairs of Babur as well as in the royal household.
-She had the qualities of extreme intelligence and good looks.
+She played an active role in the political affairs of Babur, as well as in the royal household.
+She had extreme intelligence and good looks.
 She accompanied her husband to Badakhshan and Transoxiana and stood by him through thick and thin.
 She was the chief lady of the royal household.
-Upon the birth of the couple's first child, Humayun.
-Another four children were born to her and unfortunately all died in infancy.
-They were Barbul, Mihr Jahan, Aisan Daulat and Faruq.
+After the birth of the couple's first child, Humayun, she had another four children—Barbul, Mehr Jahan, Aisan Daulat and Faruq—but all died in infancy.

-As Babur's chief consort, she had well defined rights over other inmates of his harem.
-She herself took her own guardianship of, two Dildar Begum's children, Hindal Mirza and Gulbadan Begum in 1519 and 1525 respectively and Babur's affirmation of it, though she already possessed five children.
-A devoted mother, Maham spent all her spare time to educate the prince in values dear to her.
-She would narrate to him stories connected with her ancestor Shaikh Ahmad Jam and other renowned holy personages of his time.
+As Babur's chief consort, she had well-defined rights over other members of his harem.
+She took guardianship of two of Dildar Begum's children, Hindal Mirza and Gulbadan Begum, in 1521 and 1523, respectively, and Babur affirmed it, because four of his five children were dead.
+A devoted mother, Maham spent all her spare time educating the prince in values dear to her.
+She narrated to him stories connected with her ancestor Shaikh Ahmad Jam and other renowned holy personages of his time.